cc-archive/sotc-2014/www/_source/report.md

 ### Sharing should be easier

-At last year's Creative Commons Global Summit in Buenos Aires, CC co-founder Lawrence Lessig was asked how he'd like to see the organization change.
+At last year's Creative Commons Global Summit in Buenos Aires, CC co-founder Lawrence Lessig was asked how he'd like to see the organization grow and change.
 [His answer was simple](https://creativecommons.org/weblog/entry/42705): "We celebrate the tremendous achievement of Version 4.0 of our Creative Commons licenses.
 But we are still at Version 2.0 of the technology that we use to deliver those licenses."

-Although CC license adoption continues to grow, the technology infrastructure must fundamentally change in order to make both CC licenses and CC-licensed materials truly accessible to everyone.
+Although CC license adoption continues to grow, the technology infrastructure must adapt to the changing web in order to make both CC licenses and CC-licensed materials truly accessible to everyone.

 <hr class="sotc" />